-Pain catastrophizing is one of the most misunderstood concepts in chronic pain care.
-The word “catastrophizing” can feel accusatory, like you are being told your pain is exaggerated or that you are making it worse with bad thinking.
-That framing is both unfair and inaccurate.
+Pain catastrophizing is one of the most misunderstood terms in chronic pain care.
+The word itself can feel accusatory, as if you are being told your pain is exaggerated or that you are making it worse with bad thinking.
+If you have ever been handed that label by a clinician who barely looked up from their notes, the discomfort is warranted.
+The label is clinical shorthand for a thought pattern, not a verdict on whether your pain is real.

 Key Takeaways